pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1280 Load Balancer

+Today I need to investigate a little how it works the load balancer, I review Nginx and Traefik LB, we have a problem related to one load balancer, and we don't know much information about how it can be configured and how it works.

 ##### Day 1279 IBM event Streams

 Today I need to do a discovery about the IBM Event Streams service, this service works with Kafka, and I need to use